Counterpart theory: Arguments against counterpart theory

 Against: Kripke means that Humphrey himself doesn’t have the property of possibly winning the election, because it is only the counterpart that wins.

 For: The property of possibly winning the election is the property of the counterpart.

 Against: But they can't be the same property because Humphrey has different attitudes to them: he cares about he himself having the property of possibly winning the election.
 He doesn’t care about the counterpart having the property of possibly winning the election.

 For: But properties don't work the same way as objects, our attitudes towards them can be different, because we have different descriptions – they are still the same properties.
 That lesson is taught by the paradox of analysis.

 CT is inadequate if it can't translate all modal sentences or intuitions.
-Fred Feldman mentioned two sentences (Feldman 1971):
+Fred Feldman mentioned two sentences:

 (1) I could have been quite unlike what I in fact am.

 (2) I could have been more like what you in fact are than like what I in fact am.
 At the same time, you could have been more like what I in fact am than what you in fact are.